GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 Product collects, uses and shares user data, including the types of parties with whom it's shared.
 You must make the the policy accessible by providing a link:

-- In the designated field in the Chrome Web Store Developer Dashboard.
+- In the [designated field][account-settings] in the Chrome Web Store Developer Dashboard.

 #### Prominent Disclosure Requirement {: #prominent-disclosure }